Planned Re-Exposure of Revised Revenue Recognition Standard

 The bottom line: Changes in revenue recognition are going to heavily impact your organization’s overall business once they become effective, and it is critically important to begin addressing systems, processes and other issues that will need to be adjusted when the rules become effective.

-Some firms may find that they don’t currently have the expertise or capacity to address the coming changes in revenue recognition, and CFOs at these firms may wish to consider outsourcing these activities to a professional services firm that can provide the needed additional resources and expertise.
+Some firms may find that they don’t currently have the expertise or capacity to address the coming changes in revenue recognition, and CFOs at these firms may wish to consider outsourcing these activities to a project CFO or part-time CFO from a CFO services firm that can provide the needed additional bandwidth and expertise.

 References and Additional Reading

-Summary of Revenue Recognition Model as of April 26, 2011; Financial Accounting Standards Board; http://www.bit.ly/qT4sAM
+Summary of Revenue Recognition Model as of April 26, 2011; Financial Accounting Standards Board